thousandbrainsproject/tbp.monty/rfcs/salience_maps.md

     - Weight `priority` values based on `region_id` (e.g., make it zero or `nan` if it's on the wrong region, or simply filter out the off-object ones).
     - Weight `priority` values by salience.
     - Weight `priority` values by the magnitude of the displacement it would generate. (bigger displacements => faster hypothesis elimination)
-    - Weight `priorty` values by a goal state's distance from previously visited areas.
+    - Weight `priority` values by a goal state's distance from previously visited areas.

 Some of these rules help satisfy the one-object criterion, and others support efficiency.
 There are a lot of things we could try here, and we won't know what works until we do.
 Other potential rules are left as an exercise for the reader.